CalaisDB/sptfy.gg/termsofuse.md

 ## Governing Law and Jurisdiction

-These Terms of Use shall be governed by and construed in accordance with the laws of [country/state name].
-In the event of any dispute arising out of these terms, the courts of [city/state name] shall have exclusive jurisdiction.
+These Terms of Use shall be governed by and construed in accordance with the laws of Turkey.
+In the event of any dispute arising out of these terms, the courts of Turkey shall have exclusive jurisdiction.

 ## 11. Contact